 So, Nurul resorted to eating porridge, mashed potatoes, or baby food.

-“I would go for functions and only just drink.
+“I would go to functions and only just drink.
 I was unable to eat anything, ” she said.

 But Nurul said her stomach expanded to its normal size after 10 years which was something the doctor had told her to expect.

 “I am now about 83 kgs and I am back to being on the heavier side which is why I am reconsidering this operation.
 It is more expensive now, almost double the amount I paid in 2011, ” she said.

 “I am also eating normally and my stomach is no longer rejecting any food.

 Asked if the operation had brought about any side effects.